-Rory McIlroy What's In The Bag? - BMW PGA Championship
+Rory McIlroy What's In The Bag? - 2018 Equipment

 Rory put a new flat stick in the bag at Bay Hill for his Arnold Palmer Invitational victory.

-He used a TaylorMade TP Collection Black Copper Soto putter with a slant neck at Bay Hill but has changed to the same model with a more traditional Anser-style neck.
+He used a TaylorMade TP Collection Black Copper Soto putter with a slant neck at Bay Hill.
+He has recently put that back in the bag after switching the slant neck version out for a plumber’s neck.

 He is still using the TaylorMade TP5x golf ball.